RocketChat/docs-old/bots/create-a-bot/README.md

 - [Running a Botpress Bot](../running-a-botpress-bot/)
 - [Running a bBot Bot](../running-a-bbot-bot/)

-Regardless of the option you choose, to make your bot work you will need credentials of the bot user you created on the previous step.
+Regardless of the option you choose, to make your bot work you will need credentials of the bot user you created in the previous step.

 ### 3. Talk to your bot

-Your bot will *usually* respond to all messages addressed directly to the bot user (depending on the particular bot framework).
-For example, messages prepended with `BOT_NAME` or a preconfigured `BOT_ALIAS`.
+If the bot is configured to listen to direct messages (`RESPOND_TO_DM=true`), and messages are prepended with `BOT_NAME` or a preconfigured `BOT_ALIAS`, the bot will *usually* respond to all messages addressed directly to the bot user (depending on the particular bot framework).

-If the bot is configured to listen to direct messages (`RESPOND_TO_DM=true`), the prepend is added automatically so the bot can respond to all messages in the direct messages channel.